 Jason Smith - Head Coach

-Jason’s coaching philosophy is based on providing meaningful experiences to his athletes while enhancing their skills and values in life through sports.
-He emphasizes kicking, technique, and IM training which allows individuals to develop into well-rounded athletes.
-He believes that in order for an athlete to realize their full potential, they must master both the mental and physical sides of the sport.
+Jason’s coaching philosophy centers on creating meaningful, positive experiences while developing both athletic performance and life skills.
+He emphasizes kicking, technique, and IM training to help athletes become well-rounded competitors.
+Jason firmly believes that reaching one’s full potential requires mastery of both the mental and physical aspects of the sport.

 Contact Coach Jason at:[email protected] or 952-855-2120.

-Josh Withers - Alpha Leaders - Lead Coach
+Josh Withers - Alpha Leaders - Head Age Group Coach

 Coach Josh has been an active swimmer since 2010 and has been coaching since 2019.
 As a coach he has served as Assistant for the Edina Country Club, Head Coach for Life Time Swim, and Head Coach for Neptune Aquatics.
 Josh is excited to bring his experience and passion for coaching to Great Wolf.